monimesl/pulserl/README.md

 # Pulserl - Apache Pulsar client for Erlang/Elixir

-Pulserl is an Erlang client for the Apache Pulsar Pub/Sub system aiming to provide a producer/consumer implementations.
+Pulserl is an Erlang client for the Apache Pulsar Pub/Sub system with both producer and consumer implementations.

 ### WARNING: Pulserl is currently in progress.
 Consider current implementations as _beta_